TrudAX/denistrunin-blog/src/posts/xpptools-devtablebrowser/index.md

 ## Summary

 You can download the Editable table browser tool using the following link - https://github.com/TrudAX/XppTools#installation.
-I hope you may find these tools useful, also feel free to comment if you see something is missing
+I hope you may find this tool useful, also feel free to comment if you see something is missing